Polynomial integrable systems from cluster structures: Introduction and main results

-into Schubert cells, where $W$ is the Weyl group of $G$ with respect to the maximal torus $T = B \cap B_-$.
-It is well-known \cite{GY09, LM:mixed} that the Poisson structure $\pi_{\rm st}$ on $G$ projects to a well-defined Poisson structure $\pi$ on $G/B$, with the property that each Schubert cell $BwB/B$ is a Poisson submanifold of $(G/B, \pi)$ and that $\pi(w_\cdot B) = 0$ for every $w \in W$.
-The linearization of $\pi$ at $w_\cdot B \in BwB/B$ corresponds to a Lie subalgebra $\n_{w,-}$ of the nilradical $\n_-$ of $\b_-$.
-On the other hand, the Schubert cell $BwB/B$ carries a so-called {\it standard cluster structure} compatible with the Poisson structure $\pi$, which was first introduced by C. Geiss, B. Leclerc, and J. Schr\"oer \cite{GLS:partial} when $G$ is simply-laced, and the general case follows from \cite{GY:Poi-CGL, EL:BS, L} (see $\S$\ref{ss:T-sys-GB} for detail).
-One then asks whether the standard cluster structure on $BwB/B$ has Property $\calI$ at $w_\cdot B \in BwB/B$ for each $w \in W$.
+up to a factor of $-2$ (see Lemma \ref{lem:pi0-nw}).
+On the other hand, the Schubert cell $BwB/B$ carries the so-called {\it standard cluster structure}, denoted as $\calC^w_{\rm st}$, which is compatible with $\pi_w$ and with the $T$-action on $BwB/B$ by left translation (in the sense that all extended cluster variables are $T$-weight vectors).
+The cluster structure $\calC^w_{\rm st}$ was first introduced by C. Geiss, B. Leclerc, and J. Schr\"oer \cite{GLS:partial} when $G$ is simply-laced, and the general case follows from the Goodearl-Yakimov theory on {\it symmetric Poisson CGL extensions} in \cite{GY:Poi-CGL} (see $\S$\ref{ss:st-cluster-BwB} for detail).